AF-1/AF-1/README.md

 ### 🔵 [Context Stats](https://github.com/AF-1/lms-contextstats#context-stats)
-Display lists of tracks, albums or artists sorted by statistics from the context menus of artists, albums, genres, years and playlists.<br><br>
+Display lists of tracks, albums or artists sorted by statistics from the context menus of a selected artist, album, genre, year, decade or playlist.
+Or lists of tracks, albums or artists sorted by statistics for your **entire** music library.<br><br>
 ➔ [**More information (incl.
 FAQ)**](https://github.com/AF-1/lms-contextstats#context-stats)
 <br><br><br>

 ### 🔵 [PotPourri](https://github.com/AF-1/lms-potpourri#potpourri)
-A collection of small features: change the track order of playlists, schedule auto power-off of all players, set a player's power-on start volume...
+A collection of small features: change the track order of playlists, schedule auto power-off of all players, set a player's power-on start volume, export static playlists to playlist files with custom file paths and file extensions, purge dead tracks...
 For a more comprehensive feature list follow the link.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-potpourri#potpourri)
 <br><br><br>